 As a general rule, all JBS students are to take at least six (6) classes each semester.
 The JBS Guidance Counselor will arrange the schedule on a semester basis.
-The Guidance Counselor may pre-register selected JBS juniors and seniors for Alice Lloyd College courses.
+The Guidance Counselor may pre-register selected JBS students for Alice Lloyd College courses.
 College courses may apply toward meeting the student class load requirement if necessary.
 Any other exceptions to the normal class load must be initiated by the Guidance Counselor and approved by the JBS Dean and Alice Lloyd College Academic Dean (depending upon availability of classes following ALC student placement).
 The college courses successfully completed count as both high school and college credit.

 Additional information about The June Buchanan School’s academic offerings can be found in the following links.